Chris Beck (Navy SEAL): United States Navy

-Beck served for 20 years in the U.S. Navy SEALs before his transition, taking part in 13 deployments, including seven combat deployments.
+Beck served for 20 years in the U.S. Navy SEALs, taking part in 13 deployments, including seven combat deployments.
 Beck completed Basic Underwater Demolition/SEAL (BUD/S) training with class 179 in 1991 and subsequently served with SEAL Team One.
 Following SEAL Tactical Training (STT) and completion of six month probationary period, Beck received the Navy Enlisted Classification (NEC) 5326 as a Combatant Swimmer (SEAL), entitled to wear the Special Warfare Insignia.
 Beck eventually served as a member of the United States Naval Special Warfare Development Group (also known as DEVGRU), a special counter-terrorism unit popularly called SEAL Team Six, and received multiple military awards and decorations, including a Bronze Star and a Purple Heart.
 He told Anderson Cooper he wanted to be a SEAL because they were the "toughest of the tough".

 Beck retired from the Navy in 2011 with final rating as Senior Chief Special Warfare Operator when he began transitioning by dressing as a woman.
 In 2013, he began hormone therapy, preparing himself for sex reassignment surgery.
 During an interview with Anderson Cooper in early June 2013, he stated that he never came out during his military career and that "No one ever met the real me".
 After coming out publicly in 2013 by posting a photo of himself as a woman on LinkedIn, he received a number of messages of support from his former military colleagues.

 Warrior Princess

+Beck said that his private therapy sessions were exploited by this therapist.